 - Lethargy or depression

-While it’s important to stabilise the fractured bone as much as possible, DO NOT attempt to apply a splint.
+While it’s important to stabilize the fractured bone as much as possible, DO NOT attempt to apply a splint.
 A poorly implemented splint can cause more damage and pain.

 Assess the situation to determine what type of fracture your dog has sustained.
 The immediate aim is to reduce pain and prevent further damage to the affected area.